Welcome to Dovecote, home décor created, curated and styled for your fresh, collected home.

-Amanda Crames, proprietor of Saratoga’s iconic Schuyler Pond Home & Garden for 20 years, transformed her historic home and property into an inventive and esteemed shopping destination.
-Known for her masterful staging and vignettes, she effortlessly mixes rich color and texture, old and new, high and low, modern and vintage.
+Amanda Crames, proprietor of Saratoga’s iconic Schuyler Pond Home & Garden for 20 years, transformed her historic property into an inventive and esteemed shopping destination.
+Known for her masterful staging and vignettes, she effortlessly mixes rich color and texture, old and new, modern and vintage.

-Karen Lazar, former owner of an upscale children’s apparel line, renovation/design consultant and business strategist, thoughtfully guides this niche home line in the marketplace.
-But her business acumen belies her passion and knowledge of interiors, color and trends, upon which she has built a significant following.
+Karen Lazar Travis, former owner of an upscale children’s apparel line, renovation/design consultant and business strategist, thoughtfully guides this niche home line in the marketplace.
+But her business acumen belies her passion for interiors, color and trends, upon which she has built a significant following.

 Karen resides in Saratoga Springs, NY with her husband, Greg, and children Brooke (21), Grant (17) and Caroline (12).
-Over the past seven years, she has lovingly transformed her 1886 Herbert Langford Warren Shingle Style Architecture home into a legacy property, detail by delicious detail.
-This stunning, wondrous home features often in photos on this site.
+Over the past seven years, she has lovingly transformed her 1886 Herbert Langford Warren Shingle Style Architecture home into a legacy property.
+This wondrous home is featured often on this site.

 WHAT IS A DOVECOTE?